wajja/logstash-filters/README.md

-# Logstash Europa Processor
+# Logstash HTML Processor

-This plugin will preprocess the Europa Data before sending to the logstash Output
+This plugin will preprocess the HTML Data before sending to the logstash Output

-## Europa Plugin
+## HTML Plugin

-This plugin will process data for europa
+This plugin will process data for html

 ### Configuration

 ```
 filter {
-  europafilter {
+  htmlfilter {
   	metadata => ["test-input=value"]
 	nlpBin => "/full_path/ner-custom-model.bin"
 	extractContent => true